 Pollutant/Issue Management Objectives SMP addresses objectives 1.
 Runoff volumes and flow rates Impervious areas are not to be directly connected to the stormwater drainage system unless uncontrolled property runoff needs to be constrained OSD to be utilized to address runoff from site developed areas including road drainage and other paved areas.
 2. Stormwater quality Reuse of stormwater for non-potable uses maximised Yes (addressed in Section 5.0) Vegetated flow paths or similar are to be used to connect impervious areas to the stormwater system A vegetated wetland (end of line system) in each OSD basin will be used to treat stormwater runoff prior to discharge to the environment.
 Where feasible in detailed design, rock-lined or grass swales adjacent to berms will direct site operational area runoff to treatment/OSD basin.
 Sediment/Gross pollutant traps and low-flow treatment through wetland (as wet storage component of OSD basin) to be utilized for operational areas Use of stormwater infiltration 'at source' where soil types allow.
 Infiltration will occur for smaller storm events ARIs.
 Soil types on site (heavy clays) inhibit use of infiltration for larger ARIs.
 Site use not conducive to stormwater infiltration as WQ control.
 3. Riparian vegetation and aquatic habitat Protect and maintain (i.e. no demonstrated adverse impact on) natural drainage features 1 .
 All natural (or modified) drainage channels within the site that possess either: • base flow • defined bed and/or banks Drainage paths within site catchments are poorly defined with no base flow.
 Nil to very little native riparian vegetation is present at drainage paths within site. locally occurring native riparian vegetation are to be protected and maintained.
-There are no modifications proposed for existing riparian vegetation and aquatic habitat at drainage paths in the Quarry North

-'Natural channel designs' should be adopted in lieu of floodways in areas in areas where there is no natural (or unmodified) channel. and Quarry site catchments 4.
-Flow Natural flow paths, discharge points and runoff volumes from the site should not be altered.
-Frequency of bank-full flows should not increase as a result of development.
-Generally, no increase in the 2-yr and 100-yr ARI peak flows.
-Key discharge points for site are to be maintained or will remain unaffected by site development.
+There are no modifications proposed for existing riparian vegetation and aquatic habitat at drainage paths in the Quarry North latural channel designs' should be adopted in eu of floodways in areas in areas where there no natural (or unmodified) channel. atural flow paths, discharge points and runoff olumes from the site should not be altered. equency of bank-full flows should not crease as a result of development.
+Generally, o increase in the 2-yr and 100-yr ARI peak ows. ultiple uses of stormwater facilities to the egree compatible with other management ojectives. and Quarry site catchments Key discharge points for site are to be maintained or will remain unaffected by site development.
 OSD is proposed to maintain peak discharges at pre-development levels.
-Staged discharge modelling undertaken for 2yr &100 yr events 5.
-Amenity Multiple uses of stormwater facilities to the degree compatible with other management objectives.
-OSD aligns with requirements for onsite detention in Eastern Creek Precinct.
-Site OSD needs could be integrated with regional detention basin in future following assessment.
-No clashes with other management objectives Stormwater harvesting and reuse to reduce potable water demands and peak runoff volumes.
-6. Natural bushland No demonstrated adverse impact from stormwater into urban bushland area.
+Staged discharge modelling undertaken for 2yr &100 yr events OSD aligns with requirements for onsite detention in Eastern Creek Precinct Site OSD peeds could be equency of bank-full flows should not equency of bank-full flows should not crease as a result of development.
+Generally, o increase in the 2-yr and 100-yr ARI peak ows. ultiple uses of stormwater facilities to the egree compatible with other management to be maintained or will remain unaffected by site development.
+OSD is proposed to maintain peak discharges at pre-development levels.
+Staged discharge modelling undertaken for 2yr &100 yr events OSD aligns with requirements for onsite detention in Eastern Creek gree compatible with other management onsite detention in Eastern Creek ° No clashes with other management objectives Stormwater harvesting and reuse to reduce potable water demands and peak runoff volumes. o demonstrated adverse impact from ormwater into urban bushland area.
 No stormwater to be directed to new discharge points including bushland areas.
-Stormwater from site operational areas is directed through sediment trap, wetland and OSD prior to release at existing discharge points.
-Notes: 1.
-Wetlands, watercours es and riparian corridors.
+Stormwater from site operational areas is directed through sediment trap, wetland and OSD prior to release at existing discharge points. -